Summer Undergraduate Research Program at UW–Madison

 For more information, eligibility requirements, and application instructions, visit the official program page.

-The University of Wisconsin–Madison Departments of Chemistry and Chemical and Biological Engineering, through support from the National Science Foundation, host an annual Research Experience for Undergraduates (REU) program focused on the Chemistry of Materials for Sustainability.
-Students participating in this program conduct research on the development of new materials for renewable energy, green chemical production, and new technologies for plastics recycling.
+The University of Wisconsin–Madison Departments of Chemistry and Chemical and Biological Engineering, through support from the National Science Foundation, host an annual Research Experience for Undergraduates (REU) program focused on developing new technologies for future manufacturing.
+Students participating in this program conduct research on the development of new materials and new processes for future catalysis, electrochemistry, circular manufacturing of plastics, novel pharmaceuticals, semiconductors, microelectronics and metabolic engineering of biofuels.

 For more information, eligibility requirements, and application instructions, visit the official program page.